phudinhn/frontend-nanodegree-mobile-portfolio/README.md

-## Website Performance Optimization portfolio project
+# Website Performance Optimization portfolio project

+## How to view

+## Optimizations made

 ### Changes to index.html
 * Resize pizzeria.jpg to 100x75px